Bhala1987/boost-api/README.md

 2. Removed the gradle related files
 3. Using only Maven related files like pom.xml
-4. Written the positive & negative test cases/scenarios in the cucumber feature file using gherkin format (GWT - Given, When & Then) as in /src/test/resources/features/product/product_search.feature
+4. Written the positive & negative test cases/scenarios in the cucumber feature file using gherkin format (GWT - Given, When & Then) as in /src/test/resources/features/api/*.feature
-5. Implemented the step definitions for each step in the feature file on the stepdef class under /src/test/java/starter
+5. Implemented the step definitions for each step in the feature file on the stepdef class under /src/test/java
-6. Implemented the methods on the ProductAPI class for hitting the endpoint and for assertions
+6. Implemented the methods on the *API class for hitting the endpoint and for assertions
 7. Configured the serenity.conf file under the /src/test/resources directory where I have configured different environment uris in case
-8. Written the ProductResponse based on the fields of the response with Getters & Setters of the Lombok plugin
+8. Written the Response based on the fields of the response with Getters & Setters of the Lombok plugin

 ## How to run this test project?

 #### Locally:

-1. mvn clean verify -Denvironment=demo -DrerunFailingTestsCount=2
+1. mvn clean verify -Dcucumber.filter.tags=@e2e -DrerunFailingTestsCount=2
    (OR)
    mvn clean verify
 2. Once ran successfully without any issues, we should be able to see the test report under the